Missouri Abortion Statistics

 To read abortion stories from Missouri, visit: Abortion Stories (Missouri)

-The Centers for Disease Control (CDC) reports that 5,416 abortions took place in Missouri during 2013.
+The Centers for Disease Control (CDC) reports that 1,471 abortions took place in Missouri during 2019.
+This number includes abortions performed on out-of-state residents but does not include abortions performed on Missouri residents in other states.
 The table below compares Missouri abortion totals by year.

 *U.S. averages are limited to reporting districts.